Learning Outcomes:

 Files Provided

 Below is a list of the files provided to you for this assignment.
-You should not modify any of the files provided to you, except for the Game.java file (where you will need to implement the logic for the commands), the MainTest.java file (where you can add your own test cases if you wish), and Utils.java if you want to add more methods (but cannot change existing ones).
+You should not modify any of the files provided to you, except for the Game.java file (where you will need to implement the logic for the commands), the MainTest.java file (where you can add your own test cases if you wish), the Colour.java file with the definition of the colours and utility methods for selecting them randomly, and the Utils.java file for the scanner and random objects.

 Edit maven wrapper (mvnw for Unix/Mac OS or mvnw.cmd for Windows)